Paul Robeson: 1915–1919: Rutgers College

 In late 1915, Robeson became the third African-American student ever enrolled at Rutgers, and the only one at the time.
-He tried out for the Rutgers Scarlet Knights football team, and his resolve to make the squad was tested as his teammates engaged in excessive play, during which his nose was broken and his shoulder dislocated.
-The coach, Foster Sanford, decided he had overcome the provocation and announced that he had made the team.
+He tried out for the Rutgers Scarlet Knights football team, and his resolve to make the squad was tested when his teammates engaged in excessive play, during which his nose was broken and his shoulder dislocated.
+The coach, Foster Sanford, decided that Robeson had overcome the provocation and announced that he had made the team.

-Robeson joined the debating team and he sang off-campus for spending money, and on-campus with the Glee Club informally, as membership required attending all-white mixers.
+Robeson joined the Rutgers debating team.
+He sang off-campus for spending money and on-campus with the Glee Club informally, as membership required attending all-white mixers.
 He also joined the other collegiate athletic teams.
-As a sophomore, amidst Rutgers' sesquicentennial celebration, he was benched when a Southern football team, Washington and Lee University, refused to take the field because the Scarlet Knights had fielded a Negro, Robeson.
+As a sophomore, amidst Rutgers' sesquicentennial celebration, Robeson was benched when a Southern football team, Washington and Lee University, refused to take the field because the Scarlet Knights had fielded an African American.

 After a standout junior year of football, he was recognized in The Crisis for his athletic, academic, and singing talents.
-At this time his father fell grievously ill.
+At that time his father fell grievously ill.
 Robeson took the sole responsibility in caring for him, shuttling between Rutgers and Somerville.
-His father, who was the "glory of his boyhood years" soon died, and at Rutgers, Robeson expounded on the incongruity of African Americans fighting to protect America in World War I but not having the same opportunities in the United States as whites.
+His father, who was the "glory of his boyhood years" soon died, and at Rutgers, Robeson expounded on the incongruity of African Americans fighting to protect America during World War I but not having the same opportunities in the United States as whites.